 Manifest Destiny (time period: 1803-1806)

 Manifest Destiny, which is currently an on-going series, has quickly become my new favorite series.
 It’s a bit like The X-Files, but with Lewis and Clark.
 Yeah, that Lewis and Clark.
 And more with monsters than aliens, at least so far.
-After learning the land the United States acquired in the Louisiana Purchase is filled with monsters, he sends out Lewis and Clark, and the Corps of Discovery to clear the land for settling.
+After learning the land the United States acquired in the Louisiana Purchase is filled with monsters, President Jefferson sends out Lewis and Clark and the Corps of Discovery to clear the land for settling.
 The artwork is some of my favorite, realistic, but just slightly rounded, and very expressive.
 The writing is extremely witty with some laugh out loud moments.

 You can purchase Manifest Destiny in either trade or issue form from Image in either digital or print here.

 Lackadaisy (time period: 1920s)